Lunar Monthly Modules

 Examples of the Lunar Monthly Modules

 Examples of these analytical modules are regularly published on this website.
-The most recent addition, Figure 9, was introduced at the start of March 20 in the Djibouti & ‘Afar Triangle’ page.

-The Lunar Monthly Magnitude Modules simply plot the dates of the largest monthly events, whereas the Timing Modules plot the time interval between consecutive monthly events.
+The Lunar Monthly Magnitude Modules simply plot the dates of the largest monthly earthquakes, whereas the Timing Modules plot the time interval between consecutive largest monthly quakes.
 Specifically, the number of days since the previous largest New Moon-to-New Moon (NM-NM) event is represented on the Y-axis, while the actual day of each month's largest event is shown on the X-axis.
 In these analyses, the interval between events is expected to oscillate around the lunar period, which is approximately 29.5 days.
-In the presented case, the mean interval is 30.0 days.
+The values preceding all mainshocks should converge towards this mean level.